 GESSING: Well as you may know, people on our world are free to worship as they please, in the way they please, or even not at all.
 Some folks don’t have any belief in a “God” of any sort.

-KLAATU: Yes, we know this.
-That was also the case on our world many centuries ago.
+KLAATU: We are aware of this.
+That was also the case on our world many millenniums ago.

-KLAATU: I can imagine it must seem so; we understand that, since the incarnation of Michael as the Son of God on your world, who we know was summarily attached to a cross of wood, with nails — (gestures to wrists) that your world has had no visible representatives from the spiritual world, and that belief in the Creators is increasingly, shall we say, unpopular.
+KLAATU: I can imagine it must seem so; we understand that, since the incarnation of Michael as the Son of God on your world, who we know was summarily attached to a cross of wood, with nails — (gestures to wrists) that your world has had no visible representatives from the celestial realm, and that belief in the Almighty Creators is increasingly, shall we say, unpopular.

 GESSING: Ah.
-No, not Michael, I think “Michael” was some kind of angel.
-But I think you must mean Jesus.
-We crucified Jesus 2,000 years ago.
-Some religions here still believe he rose from the dead.
-But many other people believe that’s all hooie, I mean, ya know, a made-up story.
+No, not Michael, I think the “Michael” guy was some sort of angel.
+But I think you might mean Jesus.
+Why we crucified Jesus 2,000 years ago.
+Some folks here still believe he rose from the dead.
+But most other people say that’s all hooie, I mean, like, ya know, a made-up story.

 KLAATU: How sad.

-GESSING: Yes, the nailing, that was ah, simply barbarous, I suppose you would say.
+GESSING: Yes, the nailing, that was ah, simply bar barry us, I suppose you would say.

-Oh— oh, you mean— sad that our people think it’s a made-up story?
+Oh— oh, you mean— sad that people think it’s a made-up story?

 GESSING: Oh.
-Well; we live in a pretty advanced scientific world ourselves, you know. . .
+Well; we live in a pretty advanced scientific world ourselves, ya know. . .